apache/pulsar/site2/website/blog/2020-11-09-Apache-Pulsar-2-6-2.md

 ### Update Jersey to 2.31

-Before 2.6.1, Pulsar uses the Jersey 2.27, which has security concerns.
+Before 2.6.1, Pulsar used the Jersey 2.27, which has security concerns.
 In Pulsar 2.6.2, we update the Jersey version to the latest stable version(2.31) to enhance security.

 For more information about implementation, see [PR-7515](https://github.com/apache/pulsar/pull/7515).